 Growing of cartilage in knee joint starts with minimal invasion and endoscopic visualization that helps to evaluate the state of joint surface, the volume of damage, and to take cells from healthy cartilage tissue.
 After that, the cells are sent to a laboratory where the cartilage tissue is being grown.

-The procedure of knee joint cartilage transplantation is made with a minimally invasive method and arthroscopic equipment.
+The procedure of knee joint cartilage transplantation is made with a arthroscopic knee surgery.
 A surgeon makes two incisions 1-2 cm each, and injects cells via these cuts using special instruments.
 Arthroscopy presupposes cutting pathological areas, drilling or polishing to form young cartilage tissue.
 The joint is cleared to boost regeneration.

 When doctors have to deal with deep damage of bones, microfracture method is applied.
 Special instruments are used to make small holes in the damaged zone.
 Thanks to this surgical manipulation, new cells get to the surface, which contributes to formation of cartilage.
 Autotransplantation of cartilage corpuscle is constantly being improved in Germany.
 Recently, АТХ 3D technology made a lot of fuss: it allows preventing the need to replace joints at early stages.
 In this case, spheres with special covering of cartilages cells is put in the damaged area that is processed beforehand.